Films For Action PPV is a complementary alternative to services like Vimeo On Demand, VHX, iTunes, and Distrify.

 - We've partnered with Stripe (used by Lyft, NPR, Kickstarter etc) to handle transactions, analytics, and payments to film-makers, offering flexible payment options.

-- FFA On Demand films are made available worldwide and are non-exclusive.
+- Films For Action PPV films are made available worldwide and are non-exclusive.

-- No contracts necessary.
+- No contract necessary.
 Like Vimeo, we put all that legal jargon in our Terms of Service.
-You will always be in control of your video (the sale price, rental duration, and availability of the film are always up to you).
+You will always be in control of your video (the sale price and availability of the film are always up to you).
 If for any reason you wish to discontinue the service, or rights you grant a distributor conflict with us selling your film, you can email us at any time and we'll edit the web page for your film as desired.

-- We review and hand-pick every On Demand film and only feature films that we are passionate about promoting.
+- We review and hand-pick every PPV film and only feature films that we are passionate about promoting.

 If you're a filmmaker or distributor and would like to feature your social change doc on Films For Action, we hope you'll get in touch!
 We'd love to work with you.

-How does Films For Action compare with Vimeo On Demand?
+How does Films For Action PPV compare with Vimeo On Demand?

 Revenue Split: 90/10